 Fixed Protection 2016

-The lifetime allowance reduced to £1 million in April 2016 and a new protection called fixed protection 2016 was introduced.
-You can apply for fixed protection 2016 if you expect your pension savings to be more than £1 million (including taking into account past benefits already in payment) when you come to take them on or after 6 April 2016.
-Fixed protection 2016 can be used to help reduce or mitigate the lifetime allowance charge.
+The lifetime allowance reduced to £1 million in April 2016 and a protection called fixed protection 2016 was introduced.
+You can apply for fixed protection 2016 if you expect your pension savings to be more than £1 million when you come to take them on or after 6 April 2016.
+Any benefits already in payment are included.

 You can't have fixed protection 2016 if you already have primary, enhanced, fixed protection 2012 or fixed protection 2014.